DevCaioSouza/Twitter-Custom-Node-ExpressJS-Handlebars/README.md

 ## Featuring:

- - The app was build with the use of NodeJS and Express libraries.
+ - The app was built with the use of NodeJS and Express libraries.
  - Its front-end was made using Handlebars (Template Engine), a library that allows html files to be written inside a backend folder structure. <br>
  - A database written in MySQL, with the addition of the ORM "Sequelize" to serve as an abstraction layer hence providing proper communication between the code and the Database. <br>